cgibsonmm/tadpole/README.md

 ## React Component Hierarchy

-Define the the React components and the architectural design of your app.
+Define the React components and the architectural design of your app.

 ## Priority Matrix